Families of Calabi-Yau elliptic fibrations in $\mathbb{P}(\mathcal{L}^a \oplus \mathcal{L}^b \oplus \mathcal{O}_B)$: Elliptic fibrations and Calabi--Yau manifolds

 \subsubsection{The Weierstrass model of an elliptic fibration}

-The main reason for requiring that an elliptic fibration admits a section is that we can use the presence of this section to define the \emph{Weierstrass model} of the fibration.\\ Let $\pi: X \longrightarrow B$ be an elliptic fibration.
+The main reason for requiring that an elliptic fibration admits a section is that we can use the presence of this section to define the \emph{Weierstrass model} of the fibration (see \cite[Thm.~2.1]{OnWeiMod}).

+Let $\pi: X \longrightarrow B$ be an elliptic fibration.
 By a little abuse of notation, we still call the image of the distinguished section, $S = \sigma(B)$, the distinguished section of $X$.
 Denote by $i$ the inclusion $i: S \hookrightarrow X$, then we define the \emph{fundamental line bundle} of the fibration as the line bundle on $B$